 - (c) In the event an Employee is not able to take a break, the Employee shall be paid at applicable overtime rates for the missed break.
 When the hour before and the hour following the missed break are at straight time, one and one-half times the hourly base rate shall be paid for the missed break.
 This option shall not be applicable to compressed work weeks for which workdays are regularly scheduled in excess of 10 hours.
-A change in the scheduling of breaks will normally be communicated to the affected Employees prior to the end of the work cycle before the change. - B-2.06 (a) There shall be a shift premium of \$1.00 per hour worked for a "second" shift and \$1.50 per hour worked for a "third" shift. - (b) There shall be no pyramiding of premiums. - B-2.07 For those Employees who so elect, regular hours lost during the week due to inclement weather may be re-scheduled by the Employer to be made up on Saturday [or the Friday or Monday regularly scheduled day off if a compressed work week is in effect] at straight time hourly base rate of pay, up to a maximum of 44 hours per week [reduced appropriately when a statutory holiday occurs during that week].
+A change in the scheduling of breaks will normally be communicated to the affected Employees prior to the end of the work cycle before the change. - B-2.06 (a) There shall be a shift premium increase to \$1.30 per hour worked for a "second shift", and an increase to \$2.00 per hour worked for a "third" shift, effective May 4, 2025. - (b) There shall be no pyramiding of premiums. - B-2.07 For those Employees who so elect, regular hours lost during the week due to inclement weather may be re-scheduled by the Employer to be made up on Saturday [or the Friday or Monday regularly scheduled day off if a compressed work week is in effect] at straight time hourly base rate of pay, up to a maximum of 44 hours per week [reduced appropriately when a statutory holiday occurs during that week].